ResolveVn-NKNhat/sisense-trial-f-around/README.md

 $ git clone https://github.com/ResolveVn-NKNhat/sisense-trial-f-around.git
 ```

-Then get into the project directory and install the dependencies required
+Secondly, get into the project directory and install the dependencies required

 ```bash
 $ cd sisense-trial-f-around
 $ npm install # or yarn install, pnpm install, bun install, etc.
 ```

+Afterwards, create a `.env` or `.env.local` file to store the credentials in order to use Sisense's resources.
+The example file can be found [here](https://github.com/ResolveVn-NKNhat/sisense-trial-f-around/blob/master/.env.local.example).

 Finally, run the development environment